js-testing-workshop/e2e-cy-template/readme.md

 npm run cypress:open
 ```

 3. Run `example.cy.js`.
-You should see a home page with the list of products.
+You should see a home page with a list of products.

 ## Useful tips & notes: